 Financial donations can be made with electronic transfer of cheques as shown on their website page.

-Donations requested: long-life bread, cereal and porridge, rice/pasta/noodles, pasta sauce, tins of fish/ meat/ pulses/ veg/ fruit/ soup, tea, UHT milk, biscuits, long-life fruit juice or squash, toilet rolls, soap or dog & cat food (they cannot accept chilled food).
+Support for individuals and families.
+Donations requested: cereal, porridge, tinned fish/meat/veg/fruit, tea, UHT milk, biscuits, long-life fruit juice or squash, toilet rolls, toiletries, soap, pet food – they cannot accept chilled food.

 Donate to their fundraising campaign.